 The items included in the main registers are:

-Birth: forenames & surname, sex, date & time of birth, place of birth, mother's forenames & surname, mother's maiden surname, mother's usual residence, father's forenames & surname, father's occupation, date & place of parents' marriage, signature of informant, date of registration, signature of registrar
+- Birth: forenames and surname, sex, date and time of birth, place of birth, mother's forenamesand surname, mother's maiden surname, mother's usual residence, father's forenames and surname, father's occupation, date and place of parents' marriage, signature of informant, date of registration, signature of registrar

 The general rule is that once made a register entry remains unchanged.
 However the Registrar General maintains a register of corrections etc in which amendments to the other registers can be entered.
 Some changes are possible:

 - an error of fact in any register entry may be corrected

 - a birth entry where the parents subsequently marry may be cancelled and replaced

 - a marriage entry may be cancelled if a court declares the marriage was void